jawline/rustLRU/README.md

-A simple thread-safe LRU implemented in Rust
+A simple LRU implemented in Rust